RAJI-Zakaria/Mastering_Next.js_13_with_TypeScript/README.md

 # Programmatic Navigation
 - sometimes we need to navigate based on click actions...
-- we need to use
+Ex : sending forms...

+# Loading
+- we can wrap components inside a Suspense component with fallback.
+- or, under the app directory we can create loading.tsx file that will be shown incase of loading data/pages...

+# React Developer Tools
+- Debugging tool for react apps.
+It shows the Virtual DOM tree which helps us understand how React renders our app.